thelia/thelia.github.io/en/documentation/loop/image.md

           {name: "hflip or horizontal_flip",             description: "flip the image horizontally."}
         ]
      }
+   - {name: "ignore_processing_errors", description: "If true, the loop will return a result even if the image processing fails, and set the PROCESSING_ERROR variable to true if an error occurs.
+If false, images for which the processing fails are not returned.", example: "ignore_processing_errors=\"false\""}

     - {name: "lang", description: "A language identifier, to specify the language in which the image information will be returned"}
     - {
         name: "order", description: "A list of values", example: "order=\"alpha_reverse\"", default: "manual",